Nishi-Shiroi Station: Platforms

-Adjacent stations

 History

 Nishi-Shiroi Station was opened on 9 March 1979.
 On 17 July 2010 a station numbering system was introduced to the Hokusō Line, with the station designated HS09.

 Passenger statistics

 In fiscal 2018, the station was used by an average of 12,864 passengers daily.

 Surrounding area

 On certain days, a retired Hokuso 7000 series car is put on static display in a siding near the station.